-9 Irrespective of additional constraints imposed by DSOs
+9 Irrespective of additional constraints imposed by DSOs.

-In the coming months and years, several further developments are foreseen to further improve the balancing market, contributing to one or both of the above mentioned general objectives w.r.t. the balancing market design in Belgium.
+Several further developments have taken place recently or are foreseen in the coming months and years to further improve the balancing market, contributing to one or both of the above mentioned general objectives w.r.t. the balancing market design in Belgium.